 As you can see, in race 8 the target profit of 40 points was reached and exceeded.
 At this point all the profit is withdrawn and the sequence started again with 5 points as the target.
 To calculate the stake, simply divide the figure in the T+L column by 3 and round to the nearest whole number.
 If you then go on to win at 3-1 or over you will clear ALL outstanding losses and give the expected profit.
 In itself, this is a very powerful staking plan and if you can work out your optimum variables, you can very often turn a negative betting sequence positive.

-In TSM you can set the Percent % to Bet which acts as the target.
+In TSM the Percent % to Bet which acts as the target.
 You can also set the divisor used.
 In the example above the divisor was 3.
 There is also a stoploss and ratchet mode feature.
 Finally if you don’t like stakes in pence or cents you can use the integer part only.
 This is the part before the decimal place.
 So 2.3 becomes 2.
 The above example is using Integer Mode.